Chronic care management: Importance

 Certain problems related to chronic illness are not specifically medical, but involve patients' interactions with families and workplaces.
 Interventions often require patients and families to make difficult lifestyle changes.
 Patients need to be educated on the benefits of treatment and the risks of not properly following their treatment regimen.
 They need to be motivated to comply because treatment usually produces an improved state, rather than the results that most patients desire—a cure.
 Chronic care management helps patients systematically monitor their progress and coordinate with experts to identify and solve any problems they encounter in their treatment.

 It would appear from the above, that chronically ill persons are better cared for by primary care physicians.
 Considering the diverse nature of chronic health problems and the roles that psychosocial environments play in their course, a purely biological model of care is usually inadequate.
-The biopsychosocial model of care is the ideal alternative.
+A study across multiple healthcare organizations has shown promising results through embracing the role of community health workers to assist vulnerable populations improve chronic disease management and care.
+This addition to the care team can further supplement a biopsychosocial model of care as an alternative.